 In this post, we’ll examine 13 keys to achieving success as a freelancer (plus two bonus segments on vacationing as a freelancer and tips for in-person meetings).
 These are all areas for would-be freelancers to consider before making the jump, and potential areas of improvement for existing freelancers.

-Being successful as a freelancer requires you to be rather well rounded, as you will notice from the diversity of the keys on this list.
+Being successful as a freelancer requires you to be rather well-rounded, as you will notice from the diversity of the keys on this list.
 Fortunately, you don’t need to be an expert in all of these areas, but you do need to consider them and recognize their impact on your work.
-You’ll be able to develop your skills in theses areas with time and effort.
+You’ll be able to develop your skills in these areas with time and effort.

 1. Discipline and Commitment